-Our mission is to support the mental health of children and families through individualized community-based behavioral health services.
+Our mission is to support the wellness of Alaska’s youth and families through community-based behavioral health services.
 The services we offer are designed to form an interlocking structure of support around the child and family.
-This approach to care is know as a “wrap-around model.”
+This approach to care is known as a “wrap-around model.”
 The various types of service are described below; however, every child and family’s services at DFS will be individualized to meet their specific needs.

 Denali Family Services will not deny anyone access to services due to his/her inability to pay.